 8.4 – Essential repairs can be carried out so that an unserviceable vehicle can leave site, however, general maintenance and servicing is not allowed.

 8.5 – Drivers of vehicles, including motorcycles, must hold a full and current driving licence and a road fund licence in order to drive their vehicle at the venue.

-9.1 – Servicing chemical toilets must only be emptied at a chemical disposal point, using only water from that source to rinse and clean them out.
+9.1 – Servicing chemical toilets must only be emptied at the chemical disposal point, using only water from that source to rinse and clean them out.
+This is located next to the entry road (on your left hand side) as you first drive into the venue.

 9.2 – To avoid possible damage to sewerage systems we support the use of bio-degradable chemical fluids that do not affect the natural bacterial balance within the system.